PavelDorofeev/Fork-Sql-Qt-4.8.1--SQLite-3--relations--calc-fields/README.md

-This is Beta version 4.0.
+This is Beta version 7.0.
 Fork QSqlTableModel and QTableView based on Qt 4.8.1

 There is test application, that is working with SQLite3.

-Main idea is realize wrapper above QSqlTableModel and QTableView, that have convenient relations fields, calculated fields and more ...!
+Main idea is realize wrapper above QSqlTableModel and QTableView, that has a convenient relations fields, calculated fields and more ...!

 This is free and opensource project (GPL license).